8 Things You Should Never Do While Taking Apple Cider Vinegar

 Drink it right after eating

 If you’re in the habit of drinking apple cider vinegar after a meal, you might want to amend your routine.
 Taking apple cider vinegar on an empty stomach is actually the best way to maximize its health benefits.
 Some of the foods you eat can make the vinegar less potent; drinking it before you eat also boosts its ability to help you process food.
 Experts recommend waiting about 20 minutes to eat something after you take ACV, to give the vinegar time to digest.
-Or you could have it as part of your meal—try these delicious apple cider vinegar recipes.
+Or you could have it as part of your meal.
+Try these 12 delicious apple cider vinegar recipes.

 Breathe it in

+Inhaling isn’t a good strategy for how to take apple cider vinegar.
 As good as apple cider vinegar can be for your digestive tract and heart, it can seriously harm your lungs.
 That’s why you should always be careful to keep from inhaling it when you drink it.
 This can cause a burning sensation in your lungs—stick to drinking it.

 Take swigs of it